abbiewade/abbiewade.github.io/smartalarmclock.md

 ![shift_register image](/img/index.jpeg)

 Shift registers are a chip which allows for additional inputs into the circuit.
 Shift registers have two different functionalities.
-The first of these is to use serial communcication to collect information from sensors.
+The first of these is to use serial communication to collect information from sensors.
 The second functionality is to use parallel communication to allow for multi-pin output control.
 It is the latter function that we are going to use to drive the display.

 For this part of the tutorial we are going to introduce the shift register into the circuit and attempt to complete the same task as in the previous section, drawing zeros on the display.
 The circuit to construct should look similar to the one below.